 If you get engagement on a platform but no one coming to your website or live events or ordering your service, that means something.

 It might mean you never asked for a conversion, or it might mean that you are targeting the wrong group of people on the wrong social platform.
 Analytics and tracking will help you test whether a social media platform is working for you or not.

 And since social media is supposed to be a social platform, I suggest that businesses have fun with it.
 A brand that has fun will bring people back to it on social media platforms.

 Who have been the biggest influences on you, your thinking, and how Paul Davis Solutions approaches work?

 My family are the biggest influences on my thinking and on how I believe in servant-hearted work.

 As far as business goes, I would say that the biggest influences in my marketing mindset have been Jill and Josh Stanton of Screw The Nine to Five, watching and learning from their experience teaching other people marketing has really helped me see how I want to market myself and my customers.

-Paul Davis helps new businesses and entrepreneurs find their focus.
+Paul Davis Solutions helps new businesses and entrepreneurs avoid business failure and find their focus.
 He also helps business owners, agencies, and freelance writers fill up their content queues.
 You can find Paul on LinkedIn and Facebook.